slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 - An addon is a special type of an extension and must have the suffix ***addon***
 	> Example: customb2baccelratoraddon

 - An addon must only be created for the purposes of overwritting or defining web based functionality.
-This includes the definition or extension of styling, javascript scripting and defi
+This includes the definition or extension of styling, javascript scripting, and  page, view or tag definition.
+An extension for webservices or REST
 - When overriding a standard extension, the prefix ***custom*** must be included.
 An exception is when a customer requests otherwise
 	> Examples: customsapintegrationservices